derak-isaack/dsc-capstone-project_finale/Readme.md

 They can be found in the file [requirements](requirements.txt)

 Create an account on streamlit to allow for deployment.
-To build a more robust model that is applicable in any event, we did away with the date column because we wanted a model that is adoptable in any kind of future scenarios without the limitation of time.
+To build a more robust model that is applicable in any event, we did away with the date column because of the need of bulding a model that is adoptable in any kind of future scenarios without the limitation of time.

 To improve the UI, the user only needs to input the previous **High, Open and low** prices to determine the next future stock prices.
-The suer won't be constarined by any time frames.
+The user won't be constrained by time frames.

+## Contribution
+To contribute to this project:
+*Clone the repo.
+*Create your own branch.
+*Navigate to (https://www.eabl.com/share-price-performance) to get the latest share price history starting from February 2024.
+*Copy and paste the prices on the **Final_merge CSV** found [here](MergedData).
+*Rerun the [main notebook](main.ipynb), [model1 python file](model1.py), [save model script](save_model.py), and finally [streamlit file](streamlit.py) to get reproducible results.